 The Interpretive Design Company

 Hello, we are Dee Rogers and Peter O’Brien and in 2011 we founded The interpretive Design Company (TIDC).
-Dee had a well established graphic design business well before she met Peter in early 2007.
-Both Dee and Peter became interested in the environment and cultural heritage and when they created TIDC it was a natural progression to focus on heritage interpretive projects.
+Dee had a flourishing graphic design business well before she met Peter in early 2007.
+With a common interest in the natural environment and cultural heritage we created TIDC and it was a natural progression to focus on heritage interpretive projects.
 Over the years our small and agile company has become increasingly focused on connecting the visitor with the inherent values of place.
 We have achieved this using compelling storytelling, the powerful human connection to universal values and engaging design to enhance the visitor experience, raise awareness and promote stewardship of iconic locations.
-Over the years our small and agile company has delivered hundreds of interpretation projects and plans for iconic sites throughout New South Wales, Victoria and the Northern Territory.
+We have delivered hundreds of interpretation projects for iconic sites across Australia and the near Pacific.

 We get asked a lot, “what is interpretation?”
 For us, interpretation is about communicating with visitors and telling stories evoked by the relationships between people and place.
 It is about meanings and facilitating understanding.
 We recognise the importance of the visitor and creating experiences that engage, provoke thought and reveal meaning.
 When the meaning is revealed there is understanding and understanding fosters an emotional connection to places and stories.
 Our job is to talk to the life experiences of the visitor across a wide variety of communication strategies.
 These strategies may include signage, maps, wayfinding material, art, sculpture, audio and interactive digital media.